UN envoy arrives in Yemen to discuss truce around port city

-SANAA, Yemen (AP) — Yemeni security officials say U.N. envoy Martin Griffiths has arrived in the capital, Sanaa, to discuss the “complex situation” in and around the key port city of Hodeida.
+SANAA, Yemen (AP) — U.N. envoy Martin Griffiths arrived on Sunday in the capital, Sanaa, to discuss the “complex situation” in and around the key port city of Hodeida, Yemeni security officials said.

-The Houthi rebels say their leader, Abdul-Malek al-Houthi, met with Griffiths on Sunday to discuss the implementation of peace deals from December talks with Yemen’s internationally recognized government.
+The Houthi rebels said their leader, Abdul-Malek al-Houthi, met with Griffiths to discuss the implementation of peace deals from December talks with Yemen’s internationally recognized government.

-Yemen’s warring sides agreed to a cease-fire in December, as well as a prisoner exchange that has yet to take place.
+In Sweden in December, the two sides agreed to confidence-building measures, including to a cease-fire in Hodeida and the exchange of thousands of prisoners.
+But the implementation of those deals has been slow and marred by violence.

-The conflict in Yemen began with the 2014 takeover of Sanaa by the Iran-aligned rebels.
-A Saudi-led coalition allied with the internationally recognized government has been fighting the Houthis since 2015.
+Separately, Yemeni security officials said a bout of fighting between Houthi rebels and tribal fighters in the northern province of Hajjah has killed more than 85 combatants in the past two days.

 Most Read Nation & World Stories